Diseases of

 Air/fluid levels in left hemithorax

-Contralateral shift of heart andmediastinal structures
+Contralateral shift of heart and

 Absence of bowel in abdomen